Alternatives

 One player is the murderer, one is the forensic scientist giving clues.
 The rest try to solve the case.
 The forensic scientist can only communicate through abstract clue cards — no talking.

-Like Mafia because: One person hides, everyone else deduces.
+Like Werewolf because: One person hides, everyone else deduces.
 Different because: The clue-giving mechanic is unique.
 Less about lying, more about interpretation.

 Spyfall